jrBordet/jrBordet.github.io/_posts/2020-09-21-lenses_a_pratical_approach.markdown

 ## Over

-It’s possible to apply a function from `a` to `b` in the context of any data type?
-We've already demonstrated that data type mapping is composition.
-Similarly, we can apply a function to the value of focus in a lens.
+For the next step we should ask to our selves: it is possible to apply a function from `a` to `b` in the context of any data type?
+We've already demonstrated that data type mapping is composition and similarly we can apply a function to the value of focus in a lens.
 Typically, that value would be of the same type, so it would be a function from `a` to `a`.

 The lens map operation is commonly called `over`.

 We can add to our Lens<A, B> a new function with a shape like that